 You can then give one round of feedback on the invitation and I will adjust it.
 After that, the whole process is done!

 Do You Want More Creative Control?

 As you may have gleaned from the steps above, for the standard fixed-price cover, you need to give a lot of the creative control to me.
-You also have limited rounds of feedback.
+Also, the number of design elements and their complexity is restricted.

-If you don’t feel comfortable with that and would like to retain most of the creative control, you should go for the option to pay hourly instead.
+If you don’t feel comfortable with that and would like a detailed, complex cover design with many different elements, or if you want to retain most of the creative control, you should go for the option to pay hourly instead.
 It gives you the freedom to keep adjusting your cover until it’s exactly as you want it.
 Once I have an idea what your cover will look like, I can give you a rough estimate of the time it will take me.
 Proefschriftmaken asks 55 Euros per hour.